 b.
-Board Type and Decision: In a records review conducted on 10 April 2024, and by a 5-0 vote, the board determined the discharge was inequitable based on the 24 February 2023 SECARMY Policy Memo "Army Policy Implementing the Secretary of Defense Coronavirus Disease 2019 (COVID-19) Vaccination Mandate Rescission".
-The board specifically referenced paragraph 5, which directs the removal of any negative documentation, GOMOR, EVALs, Flags and Bars, referencing failure to comply with a lawful order.
-Additionally, the board members discussed the applicant's file and based on the length and quality of service, no prior misconduct and COVID-19 vaccination refusal as the sole reason for separation, the board determined the current discharge is inequitable and warranted an upgrade.
-Therefore, the board voted to grant relief in the form of an upgrade of the characterization of service to honorable and changed the separation authority to AR 635-200, the narrative reason for separation to Completion of required Active Service with a corresponding separation code of KBK, and the reentry code to RE-1.
+Board Type and Decision: In a records review conducted on 01 May 2024, and by a 5-0 vote, the determined the discharge was inequitable and voted to grant relief in the form of an upgrade of the characterization of service to honorable, changed the separation authority to AR 635-200, Chapter 4, and the narrative reason for separation to Completion of Required Active Service, with a corresponding separation code to KBK.
+The reentry eligibility (RE) code will also change to 1.

 Please see Section 9 of this document for more detail regarding the Board's decision.
 (Board member names available upon request)